TheTimStage/JsScripts/README.md

 JsScripts is **still under active development** and may contain bugs or missing features.
 Feedback, suggestions, and reports are highly appreciated.

----

-## 🎉 Thank you

-Thanks for using JsScripts!
-More features, stability improvements, and tools are coming soon.